-As enterprises expand their AI initiatives then as well as the cost of the technology the cost and effective utilisation of skills and resources is equally as important.
+As enterprises expand their Al initiatives then as well as the cost of the technology the cost and effective utilisation of skills and resources is equally as important.
 Time spent preparing the dataset will save frustration, iterations and resources used in training models and yet when it comes to training models not all enterprises will have access to experienced data scientists.

-Tools that enable industry and enterprise subject matter experts can have a major impact on the applicability and relevance of an AI model.
+Tools that enable industry and enterprise subject matter experts can have a major impact on the applicability and relevance of an Al model.
 Something created by an industry specialist or specialist within your own organisation who really understands the issues that need addressing is likely to be effective and trusted.

-Dr Islam, referred to earlier[Dr Shah Islam, Clinical Research Fellow, Neuroradiology Fellow, Division of Brain Sciences, Imperial College London at Imperial College used IBM's AI Vision product as part of the IBM AC922 product to use his subject matter expertise as a radiologist to label x-rays as normal/abnormal.
+Dr Islam, (see footnote 4 earlier) at Imperial College used IBM's Al Vision product (now renamed IBM Visual Insights) as part of the IBM AC922 product to use his subject matter expertise as a radiologist to label x-rays as normal/abnormal.
 He was able to use the technology intuitively and needed no previous data science or programming expertise to create a model in 30 minutes to analyse a dataset of 60,000 x-rays.
 Therefore when considering the infrastructure technology to use the ease of use also needs to be considered and whether this comes included or at an additional cost as enterprises will increasingly look to enable their own teams.